D-Kumar19/LeetCode-and-HackerRank-Solutions/README.md

 # LeetCode-and-HackerRank-Solutions
-## In this Repository I will solve HackerRank and LeetCode Questions!
+## In this Repository I will solve HackerRank and LeetCode Questions in Java, C++ and C Language!

 # HackerRank:
 ### Java: